-The significant covariates in both models are also listed in Table 4.
-COS interacted with AES is negative and significant for all farmers signifying those currently enrolled in AES programmes require lower levels of subsidy support, whilst farmers not enrolled in AES schemes demand higher subsidy payments.N0 interacted with AES was positive and significant suggest farmers currently enrolled in AES schemes were more likely to select the N0 option.
-BEN interacted with COS was significant and positive for bovines and ovines indicating farmers looking to receive community based (in-kind) support for conservation schemes require higher subsidy reward.
+Additionally, we also tested for significant relationships between respondent preferences for different contract attributes and various individual specific covariates (i.e. explanatory variables).
+The significant covariate interactions for both models are listed in Table 4.
+For both models, a negative, significant relationship was obtained by interacting farmers currently enrolled in AES schemes (AES) with subsidy (COS) with suggesting farmers currently enrolled in AES programmes require lower levels of subsidy support.
+Conversely, farmers not enrolled in AES schemes demanded higher subsidy payments.
+The N0 (non-contract option) interacted with AES was positive and significant suggesting farmers currently enrolled in AES schemes were more likely to select the non-contract option.

+For bovine farmers, interacting respondents wishing to receive community benefits from the scheme (BEN) with COS was significant and positive, indicating farmers looking to receive community based (in-kind) rewards for providing conservation services require a higher equivalent subsidy reward.